ESZlab/SmithHunter/README.md

 Number [0-1] indicating the 3’ end conservation threshold to be applied.
 Higher means that only clusters with a very tight 3’ end will pass.
 Optional, default is 0.

 --path_smith
-Path to file with smithRNAs from moduleA.
+Path to file with smithRNAs from moduleA (`/7_organismID_smithRNAs/presumptive_smithRNAs.fa` in the working directory).
+Default is `/7_organismID_smithRNAs/presumptive_smithRNAs.fa` within the current directory.
 Mandatory only in conjunction with `-mode filter`.

 ### Example 1